Augustus of Primaporta, 1st century C.E. (Vatican Museums)

 In the central zone of the cuirass are two figures, a Roman and a Parthian.
-On the left, the enemy Parthian returns military standards.
+On the right, the enemy Parthian returns military standards.
 This is a direct reference to an international diplomatic victory of Augustus in 20 B.C.E., when these standards were finally returned to Rome after a previous battle.

 Surrounding this central zone are gods and personifications.
 At the top are Sol and Caelus, the sun and sky gods respectively.
 On the sides of the breastplate are female personifications of countries conquered by Augustus.
 These gods and personifications refer to the Pax Romana.
 The message is that the sun is going to shine on all regions of the Roman Empire, bringing peace and prosperity to all citizens.
 And of course, Augustus is the one who is responsible for this abundance throughout the Empire.

 Beneath the female personifications are Apollo and Diana, two major deities in the Roman pantheon; clearly Augustus is favored by these important deities and their appearance here demonstrates that the emperor supports traditional Roman religion.
 At the very bottom of the cuirass is Tellus, the earth goddess, who cradles two babies and holds a cornucopia.
 Tellus is an additional allusion to the Pax Romana as she is a symbol of fertility with her healthy babies and overflowing horn of plenty.